-The MSM6242 is a silicon gate CMOS Real Time Clock/Calendar for use in direct bus-connection Microprocessor/Microcomputer applications.
+The MSM6242B is a silicon gate CMOS Real Time Clock/Calendar for use in direct bus-connection Microprocessor/Microcomputer applications.
 An on-chip 32.768KHz crystal oscillator time base is divided to provide addressable 4-bit I/O data for SECONDS, MINUTES, HOURS, DAY OF WEEK, DATE, MONTH and YEAR.
-Data access is controlled by 4-bit address, chip selects (CSO, CS1), WRITE, READ, and ALE.
-Control Registers D, E and F provide for 30 SECOND error adjustment, INTERRUPT REQUEST (IRQ FLAG) and BUSY status bits, clock STOP, HOLD, and RESET FLAG bits, 4 selectable INTERRUPTS rates are available at the STD.P (STANDARD) PULSE) output utilizing Control Register inputs TO, T1 and the ITRPT/STND (INTERRUPT/STANDARD).
+Data access is controlled by 4-bit address, chip selects (CS0, CS1), WRITE, READ, and ALE.
+Control Registers D, E and F provide for 30 SECOND error adjustment, INTERRUPT REQUEST (IRQ FLAG) and BUSY status bits, clock STOP, HOLD, and RESET FLAG bits, 4 selectable INTERRUPTS rates are available at the STD.P (STANDARD) PULSE) output utilizing Control Register inputs T0, T1 and the ITRPT/STND (INTERRUPT/STANDARD).
 Masking of the interrupt output (STD.P) can be accomplished via the MASK bit.
-The MSM6242 can operate in a 12/24 hour format and Leap Year timing is automatic.
+The MSM6242B can operate in a 12/24 hour format and Leap Year timing is automatic.

-The MSM6242 normally operates from a 5V $\pm$ 10% supply at -30 to 85°C. Battery backup operation down to 2.0V allows continuation of time keeping when main power is off.
-The MSM6242 is offered in a 18-pin plastic DIP and FLAT package.
+The MSM6242B normally operates from a 5V $\pm$ 10% supply at -30 to 85° C. Battery backup operation down to 2.0V allows continuation of time keeping when main power is off.
+The MSM6242B is offered in a 18-pin plastic DIP, a 24-pin plastic Small Outline package, and a 18-pin PLCC package.